Azure-Samples/active-directory-dotnet-graphapi-directoryextensions-web/OrgChart/readme.txt

 https://github.com/WindowsAzureAD/WindowsAzureAD-GraphAPI-Sample-OrgChart
 This app allows reading extension values in a sample tenant out of the box.
 If provides credentials to your Application, this app provides UI to register and write extension attributes as well.
 You can focus on the DirectoryExtensions class in Models\DirectoryExtensions.cs as these methods focus on working with extension attributes:
-	RegisterExtension - registers a user extension with given name CreateUser - creates users with extensions, calls set user to set manager GetUser - gets user with extensions
+	RegisterExtension - registers a user extension with given name on Application specified by StringConstants.AppObjectId CreateUser - creates users with extensions, calls set user to set manager GetUser - gets user with extensions
-	SetUser - sets extension and manger attribute on a user GetUsersManager - get user's manager with extensions GetUsersDirectReports - get user's direct reports with extensions GetExtensionName - gets extension name based on app id
+	SetUser - sets extension and manager attribute on a user SetUserManager - sets user's manager attribute
+	GetUsersManager - get user's manager with extensions GetUsersDirectReports - get user's direct reports with extensions GetExtensionName - gets extension name based on app id